sabynn/pbp-lab/lab_1/README.md

 directed edge(s) represent the connection from a commit to its subsequent commit(s).

 > Don't worry if you are not familiar with these terms: *node*, *edge*, and *graph*.
-> You will learn about them in Data Structures & Algorithms course.
+> You can learn about them in Data Structures & Algorithms and Discrete Mathematics
+> course.

 Before doing this exercise and any subsequent exercises later, make sure you have installed the following tools: